libfive/libfive/README.md

 and consider using [`ninja`](https://ninja-build.org/) for faster builds.

 ### Ubuntu
-As a rule of thumb, `libfive` targets packages available in the latest Ubuntu LTS, (currently 20.04 LTS).
+As a rule of thumb, `libfive` targets packages available in the latest Ubuntu LTS (currently 20.04 LTS).
 This is not automatically tested;
 if you find it's not the case, please open an issue.